ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ---
-title: What is an Ethereum smart contract?
+title: Smart contracts
-description: An intro to understanding and developing smart contracts
+description: A non-technical introduction to smart contracts
 lang: en
-emoji: ":handshake:"
 sidebar: true
-sidebarDepth: 2
-summaryPoints:
-  [
-    "Smart contracts are computer programs.",
-    "Smart contracts improve on several aspects of traditional contracts.", "Smart contracts have current and future use cases.", ]
 ---

-## What's a smart contract? {#smart-contract-definition}

-A smart contract is a computer program.
-Specifically, it's a program that runs on decentralized networks/computers.

-This article should take you on the following mini-journey:

-- So what is a smart contract?
-- Ahh ok... why would we want to have smart contracts?
-- I kind of get it... can you provide me some examples?

-So, what is a smart contract?
-Is this just a clever brand name?
-Believe it or not, it's an unadulterated tech/cypherpunk term.
+# Introduction to smart contracts {#introduction-to-smart-contracts}

+Smart contracts are computer programs stored on the blockchain that allows us to convert traditional contracts into digital equivalents.
+Smart contracts are very logical - following an _if this then that_ structure, and performing actions based on predetermined conditions in a deterministic way.

-Nick Szabo (a computer scientist, mathematician and crypto icon) coined the term "smart contract".
+Nick Szabo coined the term "smart contract".
 In 1994, he wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html) and, in 1996, [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).

 Nick Szabo envisioned a digital marketplace built on these automatic, cryptographically secure processes.
 A place where transactions and business functions can happen trustlessly — without intermediaries.
-Ethereum is putting that vision into practice.
+Smart contracts on Ethereum put this vision into practice.

+## What are contracts? {#what-are-contracts}

+You're probably thinking: _"I'm not a lawyer!
+Why would I care about contracts?"_.
+Truth be told, "smart contract" isn't a great name.
+For most people, it brings to mind needlessly long terms and conditions agreements or boring legal documents.

+Contracts are just agreements.
+That is, any form of agreement can be encapsulated within the conditions of a contract.
+Verbal agreements or pen-and-paper contracts are acceptable for many things, but they aren't without flaws.

+### Trust and contracts {#trust-and-contracts}

+One of the biggest problems with a traditional contract is the need for trusted individuals to follow through with the contract's outcomes.

+Here is an example:

+Alice and Bob are having a bicycle race.
+Let's say Alice bets Bob $10 that she will win the race.
+Bob is confident he'll be the winner and agrees to the bet.
+In the end, Alice finishes the race well ahead of Bob and is the clear winner.
+But Bob refuses to pay out on the bet, claiming Alice must have cheated.

+This silly example illustrates the problem with any non-smart agreement.
+Even if the conditions of the agreement get met (i.e. you are the winner of the race), you must still trust another person to fulfill the agreement (i.e. payout on the bet).

-## (Dumb) contracts vs. smart contracts {#smart-contract-term}
+## Smart contracts {#smart-contracts}

-Why is a smart contract called a contract?
-Why do we need contracts to be smart?
-To answer that, let's look at what a traditional pen-and-paper contract really does.

-For example, let's consider a classic pork bellies futures contract.
-The buyer agrees to pay the current market price for a certain amount of pork at some point in the future.
-The seller agrees to sell at that price, deliver that quantity and meet that deadline.

-You have three variables: price, quantity and date.
-Pretty simple, right?

-Here's another example.
-You sign a sales contract for a used car, which allows the dealership to take your money and give you the car.

-What do these contracts do?
-Essentially, they represent agreements.
-They provide an outline for a transaction.

-## If normal contracts work, why do we need smart contracts? {#why-smart-contracts}

-The ink-and-paper method is fine for some things, but it isn't the be-all and end-all.
-Basically, we need smart contracts because regular contracts can't do enough.
+Smart contracts digitize agreements by turning the terms of an agreement into computer code that automatically executes when the contract terms are met.

+### A digital vending machine {#vending-machine}

+The best metaphor for a smart contract is a vending machine, which works somewhat similarly to a smart contract - specific inputs guarantee predetermined outputs.

+- You select a product
+- The vending machine verifies the amount payable to purchase the product
+- You insert the correct amount
+- The vending machine verifies you have inserted the correct amount
+- The vending machine dispenses the product of choice

+The vending machine will only dispense your desired product after all requirements are met.
+If you don't select a product or insert enough money, the vending machine won't give out your product.

-### Automation {#automation}
+### Automatic execution {#automation}

+One of the most significant benefits smart contracts have over regular contracts is that the outcome is automatically executed when the contract conditions are realized.
+There is no need to wait for a human to execute the result.
+In other words: smart contracts remove the need for trust.

-One main advantage of smart contracts is that they can act automatically.
-For example, you could write a smart contract that holds funds in escrow for your future pork belly purchase, transferring the money to the seller once you both confirm receipt.
+For example, you could write a smart contract that holds funds in escrow for a child, transferring the money to their digital wallet after a specific date.
 You could write a contract that automatically gives you a digital version of a car's title when you pay the dealer.

-Automation eliminates the need to trust an intermediary in many cases.
-It also simplifies transactions.
+### Predictable outcomes {#predictability}

+The human factor is one of the biggest points of failure with traditional contracts.
+For example, two individual judges may interpret a traditional contract in different ways.
+Their interpretations could lead to different decisions getting made and disparate outcomes.
+Smart contracts remove the possibility of different interpretations.
+Instead, smart contracts execute precisely based on the conditions written within the contract's code.
+This precision means that given the same circumstances, the smart contract will produce the same result.

 ### Public record {#public-record}

-Smart contracts would also be useful for audits and tracking.
-Since Ethereum smart contracts are on a public blockchain, anyone can instantly track asset transfers and various other information.
+Smart contracts are also useful for audits and tracking.
+Since Ethereum smart contracts are on a public blockchain, anyone can instantly track asset transfers and other related information.
 You can check to see that someone sent money to your address, for example.

-### Privacy protection {#privacy-protection
+### Privacy protection {#privacy-protection}

 Smart contracts can also protect our privacy.
-Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your personal identity), you can protect your privacy from observers.
+Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.

 ### Visible terms and predictable outcomes {#predictable-outcomes}